 Fourteen weeks.
 That’s how quickly financial services firm Brown Brothers Harriman & Co. needed to fit out and move into its new office in an existing high-rise in Jersey City, New Jersey.
-With a lot of communication and strategic planning, our team worked through a speedy preconstruction process to make sure the firm’s 550 employees moved into their new home on time.
+With a lot of communication and strategic planning, a speedy preconstruction process to make sure the firm’s 550 employees moved into their new home on time.

 Brown Brothers Harriman has a robust software development team with some intense IT infrastructure needs.
 To fast-track the 95,000sf, multi-floor project with facilities that meet those standards, we strategized to prepurchase the lighting package, computer room air conditioning (CRAC) units, FP boxes, structural steel and the UPS so that both move-in and commissioning could proceed quickly.
 Introducing new points of entry and carriers, along with generator upgrades, also helped provide redundant IT and main frame rooms.